 The Company has adopted the QCA Corporate Governance Code in line with the requirement for AIM quoted companies to adopt and comply with a recognised corporate governance code.
 Our statement of Compliance with the QCA Corporate Governance Code is available here: http://grci.group/itggrc/media/downloads/GRCI_QCA-Corporate-Governance-Code-Statement.pdf

-Upon Admission, the Board will comprise six Directors, four of whom will be Executive Directors and two Non Executive Directors, reflecting a blend of different experiences and backgrounds as described in section 10 of this Part I. The QCA Code states that a company should have at least two independent non executive directors.
+Upon Admission, the Board will comprise six Directors, four of whom will be Executive Directors and two Non Executive Directors, reflecting a blend of different experiences and backgrounds as described in section 10 of this Part I of the AIM Admission Document.
+The QCA Code states that a company should have at least two independent non executive directors.
 At Admission the Company will only have one independent non executive director, being Richard Piper.
 The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Company’s challenges and opportunities following Admission, while at the same time ensuring that no individual (or a small group of individuals) can dominate the Board’s decision making.
 The Company will appraise the structure of the Board on an ongoing basis.